Average Business Loan Rates in 2024

 How to compare business loan interest rates

-When comparing business loan interest rates, look at the annual percentage rate (APR).
-This includes the interest rate plus associated fees.
+When comparing business loan interest rates, look at the annual percentage rate (APR), which includes the interest rate plus associated fees.
 Some lenders only provide a simple interest rate when giving a quote.
-Unfortunately, this doesn’t include any loan fees charged on a monthly or weekly basis.
+Unfortunately, this doesn’t include any additional loan fees charged on a weekly or monthly basis.

 Now, shopping around and finding an APR of 10% would reduce your monthly payment by $71 and save you $4,233 in interest.